 The crippling and sometimes fatal disease of polio is still a very harrowing reality for children in parts of Africa and Asia and threatens children everywhere.

-Rotary has made polio eradication its top priority since 1985 and every pound Rotary raises is matched by Bill Gates, founder of Microsoft, through the Bill and Melinda Gates Foundation.
+Rotary has made polio eradication its top priority since 1985 and every pound Rotary raises becomes £3 with generous support by Bill Gates, founder of Microsoft, through the Bill and Melinda Gates Foundation.
 To date around US$1 Billion has been raised.

 Latest updated pages (click to view)